MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-add-vm-image.md

 2. Sign in to Azure Stack as operator.
 In the menu, select **All services** > **Images** under **Compute** > **Add**.

 3. Under **Create image**, enter the Name, Subscription, Resource Group, Location, OS disk, OS type, storage blob URI, Account type, and Host caching.
-Then, select **Create** to begin creating the VM Image.
+Then, select **Create** to begin creating the VM image.

    ![Begin to create the image](./media/azure-stack-add-vm-image/image4.png)

    When the image is successfully created, the VM image status changes to **Succeeded**.

-4. To make the virtual machine image more readily available for user consumption in the UI, it's a good idea to [create a Marketplace item](azure-stack-create-and-publish-marketplace-item.md).
+4. To make the VM image more readily available for user consumption in the UI, it's a good idea to [create a Marketplace item](azure-stack-create-and-publish-marketplace-item.md).

 ## Remove a VM image through the portal

-1. Open the administration portal at [https://adminportal.local.azurestack.external](https://adminportal.local.azurestack.external).
+1. Open the admin portal at [https://adminportal.local.azurestack.external](https://adminportal.local.azurestack.external).

 2. Select **Marketplace management**, and then select the VM you would like to delete.